BrunoZell/AskFi.Sdk/docs/domain/domain-modelling.md

 And three functions:

 - [Interpreters](interpretation.md) to extract semantically computable reference phrases from captured observations.
-- [Queries](queries.md) which are reusable implementations of semantic aggregations or transformations of object instance references within a scene.
+- [Queries](queries.md) which are reusable implementations of semantic aggregations or transformations of object instance references within a context.
 - [Strategies](strategy.md) to map the interpreted representation of reality to decisions about what to do.

 [what follows is vNext with SCMs]